 Five major types of Entitlements in the system

-Group Entitlements
+Group Entitlements – Assignments are managed by Sterling.
+If a pricing warehouse on a customer record changes, the group entitlement is automatically updated by Sterling.

-Division Entitlements
+Division Entitlements – Assignments managed via Sterling Business Center

-Brand Entitlements
+Brand Entitlements - – Assignments managed via Sterling Business Center

-Customer Specific Entitlements
+Customer Specific Entitlements – Assignments managed via the Entitlement Configurator

-Anonymous Entitlements
+Anonymous Entitlements – Assignments managed via the Sterling Business Center.

 There is no customization of the out-of-box entitlement engine functionality in Sterling.
 The assumption is that the entitlements will flow into the system using the format specified by Sterling.